 Police: 3 confirmed dead, 5 injured after shooting on Michigan State campus

 EAST LANSING, Mich.
-(CBS DETROIT) - Michigan State University police confirm that three people have died and five others were injured as they continue to search for the suspect.
+(CBS DETROIT) - Michigan State University police confirm that three people have died and five others were injured.

-The suspect, who was last seen leaving on foot from the MSU Union, is described as a short male with a mask, possibly Black.
-Click here to view a photo of the suspected shooter.
+In a press conference after midnight on Tuesday, police say the suspect was located and died from a self-inflicted gunshot wound.

 According to a tweet at about 8:40 p.m. from the department, shots were fired near Berkey Hall.